 Sergei Shushunov and his Russian Hunting LLC offer bear hunts all over Russia, including European North-West, Central and Southern Siberia, the Pacific coast and the Caucasus mountains.
 Without a doubt, a Russian brown bear hunt is the best in the world.
-The population of brown bears in Russia has been stable for years.
+The population of brown bears in Russia has been stable for many years.
 According to estimates, Russia has around 150,000.
 This is more brown bears than in all other countries combined.
 The Russian brown bear habitat runs uninterrupted from the Finnish border to the Pacific Ocean for 10000 km.
 (6000 mi.).
 The Pacific coast and the European parts of the country have the largest density of bear population.

 Far Eastern Brown bear of Kamchatka peninsula, Sakhalin island and the Pacific Coast of the Russian Far East produce the largest bears in Russia, or perhaps in the world.
 These salmon-eating bears rival in size, and in density of population the bears of Alaska and the Kodiak Island.
 However, the prices of these Russian hunts are substantially lower than those in Alaska and the success rate is in average much higher.
 Kamchatka has become the number one destination for bear hunters in Russia, although many hunters do not realize that the less-often hunted areas of the Russian Northern Pacific Coast offer as good, or perhaps an even better chance of getting a very large bear.
 For example, in May or June the density of bears along the shore line of the sea of Okhotsk can be so high, that from a well position hill a hunter may spot up to 50 bears.